Low Energy Saving Light Bulbs to Save Electricity

 - Old 150w – new 30w

-Really there is no reason not to try to change because of the savings in hard cash but also for the environment.
-There are potentially issues with migraine sufferers with the way the bulbs produce the light and if you are prone to headaches you may want to try an alternative or not put them in all rooms in your house.
+There is no reason not to change, given the savings in hard cash and for the environment.
+There are potential issues with migraine sufferers with the way the bulbs produce the light.
+If you are prone to headaches, you may want to try an alternative or not put them in all rooms in your house.

 But try them out.
-Because of promotions by supermarkets (eg: Sainsbury’s 5 for 50 and Lidl 30p each) there is no cost issue any longer.
-There are all types of shapes and sizes to choose from to suit your needs in your house so low energy saving light bulbs are here to stay and are better for the environment.
+Because of supermarket promotions (e.g., Sainsbury’s 5 for 50 and Lidl 30p each), there is no cost issue any longer.
+There are all kinds of shapes and sizes to choose from to suit your needs in your house.
+Low-energy-saving light bulbs are here to stay and are better for the environment.